-Bui ilding Permit #: Project Sq.
-Ft.: Cor ntractor Name: Telephone: Ow vner Name: Telephone: 3.
-4. ☐ Sorted on-site (source separated) ☐ Deconstruct The method of waste tracking to be used on this project ☐ Weight ☐ Volume terials that will be generated during the course of this project, and how the Material Diversion Method 5.
-The facility (or facilities) where the construction waste Name of Facility: Address: Telephone: 6.
-Every effort will be made to use reuse and or r materials sent to landfills.
-Whenever possible, site to maximize materials diversion. recycling measures to reduce the amount of construction waste and other e-sorted debris boxes shall be used to segregate construction waste materials Management Plan (CWMP).
-Additionally, all pers disposal of C&D materials. on the project site will receive and read a copy of the Construction Waste sonnel shall be instructed on the location and proper use of debris boxes for compliance with the CWMP during the course of d.
-A record will be kept of the total amount of const d reuse of construction waste materials will be monitored regularly to ensure of the project.
-Itruction waste leaving the project site by weight or by volume, and how these of tickets or detailed receipts from all loads of C&D materials removed from tes compliance with the CWMP will be provided to the etion of the project. x SIGNATURE DATE
+Ow tractor Name: Telephone: ner Name: Telephone: 3.
+4. Construction waste generated on this project for transport to Sorted on-site (source separated) Deconstruction at The method of waste tracking to be used on this project will Weight Dolume Please identify construction and demolition waste materials will be diverted (efficient usage, recycling, reuse on the project.) nd/or reuse Material Diversion Method 5.
+The facility (or facilities) where the construction waste mate Name of Facility: Address: Telephone: 6. materials sent to landfills.
+Whenever possible, site-sort to maximize materials diversion. ing measures to reduce the amount of construction waste and other ed debris boxes shall be used to segregate construction waste materials Management Plan (CWMP).
+Additionally, all personne disposal of C&D materials. e project site will receive and read a copy of the Construction Waste I shall be instructed on the location and proper use of debris boxes for compliance with the CWMP during the course of the pd.
+A record will be kept of the total amount of construction e of construction waste materials will be monitored regularly to ensure project. on waste leaving the project site by weight or by volume, and how these ets or detailed receipts from all loads of C&D materials removed from e.
+All supporting documentation which demonstrates co [INSERT CITY NAME & DEPT. HERE] upon completion of x SIGNATURE DATE